Recommendation Systems (14): Cross-Domain Recommendation and Cold-Start Solutions

 A recommendation system trained on history fails in three distinct ways when history is missing.
 Each looks like a different shape of hole in the user-item matrix.

 A user signs up.
 We may know their device, IP region, and the campaign that brought them in — possibly an age band from a sign-up form.
 We have zero explicit interactions.
 Their row in the rating matrix is blank.
-Industry data points are blunt: poor first-session recommendations correlate with roughly 3× higher 30-day churn on consumer apps.
-The lever here is inference from sparse signals plus aggressive exploration.
+Industry data shows that poor first-session recommendations correlate with roughly 3× higher 30-day churn on consumer apps.
+The solution is inference from sparse signals plus aggressive exploration.

-A merchant uploads a new SKU.
-A studio releases a new film.
-A creator publishes a new video.
+A merchant uploads a new SKU, a studio releases a new film, or a creator publishes a new video.
 The column is blank.
-Collaborative filtering cannot retrieve the item because nobody has co-interacted with it.
+Collaborative filtering can’t retrieve the item because nobody has interacted with it.
 Without intervention, the item never gets exposure, never accumulates ratings, and stays invisible — the so-called rich-get-richer problem.
-The lever is content features: title, image, embedding from a pretrained encoder, plus seeding via similar warm items.
+The solution is content features: title, image, embedding from a pretrained encoder, and seeding via similar warm items.

 The intuition is old: a user who loves Stanley Kubrick’s 2001: A Space Odyssey probably reads Arthur C. Clarke.
 Their movie behavior is a strong prior on their book preferences even though the items are different.
 The technical question is how to operationalize “strong prior” — what function maps a user’s representation in the movie domain to a representation in the book domain?